intuition-dev/intuDocs/meta-website/landing/low-code/text.md

-There are many good low-code tools: Airtable, BettyBlocks, Pega, ServiceNow, OutSystems, Bubble or you can even consider MBaaS tools.
+There are many good low-code tools: Airtable, BettyBlocks, Pega, ServiceNow, OutSystems, Bubble or you can even consider MBaaS tools as well.

 - MetaBake is open source, under MIT license, below is link to GitHub.
 - MetaBake (mBake) is UI first, the first iteration is a hard-coded data prototype, to make sure UI is right. mBake treats back end as second step.